apereo/cas/developer/Build-Process.md

 | Flag                              | Description
 |-----------------------------------+----------------------------------------------------+
 | `skipCheckstyle`                  | Skip running checkstyle checks.
+| `enableRemoteDebugging`           | Allows for remote debugging via a pre-definedd port.
 | `skipFindbugs`                    | Skip running findbugs checks.
 | `skipVersionConflict`             | If a dependency conflict is found, use the latest version rather than failing the build.
 | `genConfigMetadata`               | Generate CAS configuration metadata for `@ConfigurationProperties` classes.